 Not to reveal any trade secrets or anything, but here are a few of the measures I know of which serve to keep the creative edge sharp —

-Try to approach every assignment, project, task, with an open mind, some call this the “beginner’s mind.”
+Approach every assignment, project, task, with an open mind.
+Some call this the “beginner’s mind.”
 Like the kid who repeatedly asks “why.”
 Being open to the unexpected is a part of this as well.
 Chinese artists from centuries ago as well as Pablo Picasso, and even Bob Ross of “Joy of Painting” fame have each extolled the value of “the happy accident.”
 A brush gone awry can lead to an entirely new concept.
 The corollary to this is to stay curious.
 Curiosity is creativity’s best friend.
 Look up Alexander Fleming and Penicillin if you don’t believe me.

 This involves keeping open to what’s around you.
 Going places and seeing things with fresh eyes.
 For designers, this includes experiencing not only art and museums, but also nature and even the “mundane” things with a questioning heart.
 It’s a kind of “cross training.”
 It’s where you get out into other things that may seem unrelated at first, but may contain grist for the creative mill.
 Playing with other kinds of “media” can help there.
 Getting the heck off the computer and doing some “natural media” art: crayons, brushes, pencils, fingerpainting … sand at the beach!
 Actors do something akin to this.
 They watch other people.
 They observe and see what they can derive from the activities, quirks, and behaviors of others.
 Juxtaposition of unlike things triggers new thought pathways.